BStephenBB/movie-app/README.md

 - Styling improvements, and more elegent and responsive positioning solutions
 - Better error handling for invalid searches.
 Also implement the search api call in the same way the rest were made.
 - Have a placeholder image for movies that don't have an image in the database.
 - Although it's a small app, code-splitting could be used to further reduce the bundle size.
-Names, by using dynamic imports and possibly react-suspense.
+Namely, by using dynamic imports and possibly react-suspense.
 - Add loading states for images / etc.
-- Possibly use the context-api for better state managemtn and to reduc prop-drilling.
+- Possibly use the context-api for better state management and to reduce prop-drilling.
 Not a huge issue on a small app though.

 ## Available Scripts